-Accounting is an appealing path for many.
-It’s a stable career with a promising salary outlook.
-Accountants make $71,500 per year, on average.
-Accounting has also been a solid career choice and a staple in society for nearly 7,000 years.
-While today’s accountants may not be keeping records on cuneiform tablets, they continue to play a critical role within businesses.
-Accountants keep track of financial records and exchanges for individuals, businesses, companies, and organizations to ensure they are accurate.
-They also keep an eye out for inefficiencies or procedures that could be updated to maximize revenue or reduce overhead costs.
+An accounting career is an appealing path for many because the field is stable and has a promising salary outlook of $71,500 per year, on average.
+Career opportunities for accountants are varied: they prepare and verify financial records and exchanges for individuals, businesses, companies, and organizations to ensure they are accurate.
+They also detect inefficiencies or procedures that could be updated to maximize revenue or reduce overhead costs.
 Accounting is an excellent career choice for those who are organized and like working with numbers.
-Continue reading for our ranked list of the best online colleges offering bachelor’s degrees in accounting.
-Our guide to accounting programs also includes information on degrees, certifications, and accreditation in accounting.

 2020 Best Online Colleges Offering Bachelor's in Accounting Degrees